HULL AND DISTRICT ANGLERS’ ASSOCIATION

 b) The names and addresses of the members for whom the permits are applied must be given.

-c) Complimentary permits may be issued by the President and Secretary.
+c) Complimentary permits may be issued by the President, Secretary and Fisheries Officer.

-e) The Association, through its Officers and Delegates, reserves the right to withdrawn the membership permit from anyone who is in breach of the Fishery Rules as printed annually in the Membership Information Booklet or who does or says anything which is deemed by the Delegates to damage the Association or otherwise bring the Association into disrepute.
+e) The Association, through its Officers and Delegates, reserves the right to withdrawn the membership permit from anyone who is in breach of the Fishery Rules as printed annually in the Membership Information Booklet or who is responsible for any written or spoken word which is deemed by the Delegates to damage the Association or otherwise bring the Association into disrepute.

 The Officers of the Association shall consist of:

-President (who shall chair meetings of the Association)
+President (who shall normally chair meetings of the Association)

 Vice-President (who shall deputise in the absence of the President)